gatherhub/msgsrouter/ruby/README.md

-# Message Switch Router
-Message Switch Router (MSR) is a WebSocket server implementation.
-It works together with PeerCom to create a peer-to-peer communication application.

-MSR is a partial work of Gatherhub.
-A WebSocket client connects to MSR and presents with its PEER and HUB information.
-MSR will assign a unique PEER_ID to the connected peer.
-Peers with the same HUB configuration can communicate with each others with the PEER_ID.

 # Installation

 MSR is written in Ruby. (considering to reimplement in Node.js) To run MSR, you will need to instrall Ruby runtime environment.
 Please refer to the Ruby installation guide.